clarkgriswold/Envariable/README.md

 I think you get the picture.

-One more thing to note within the .env file, it's also possible to keep nesting.
+One more thing to note within the .env file is that it's also possible to keep nesting.
 Example:

     return array(
         'something' => array(